-Learn the essentials of Internet Marketing, especially the relative merits of Organic versus Paid Internet Marketing.
-Students apply keywords for search engine optimization, compete for clicks, respond to web analytics, and prioritize investment in a social media strategy.
+Learn the essentials of organic versus paid internet marketing.
+Students discover the importance of keywords for search engine optimization, compete for clicks, respond to web analytics, and develop a comprehensive social media strategy.

 Create a global expansion strategy based on market potential, costs, and available resources.

 Plan current period expenses based upon projected sales and planned marketing activities.
 Profitability reports are available for the firm and individual brands.
 Students are given seed money to launch the business and must manage their resources in the face of dynamic market conditions.

 Start up and run a new marketing division for a large international technology company.
 Students face new challenges, decisions, and information as they naturally unfold over the life-cycle of the product and division.

-Key Differences Between Marketing Simulations
+Key differences between Marketing Simulations